 House sitting is suitable for everyone, whether you are a couple, an individual or a family.
 Students, retiree or families with children, everyone can do it.
 You will find out from "house sitting job ads" who the owners prefer.
 Some owners prefer individuals, others prefer couples and some don't care.
 You can even bring your own pets to some homes.

-House sitting is perfect for digital nomads, writers or anyone who can work remotely.
+House sitting is perfect for digital nomads, writers or anyone who can work from home.
 House/pet sitting can be also a relaxing way of your holiday.
 In some areas, house sitting can be done also while working nearby.

 How to become a house sitter?